Citation, DOI and article data

-Photoelectric effect or photoelectric absorption (PEA) is one of the principal forms of interaction of x-ray and gamma photons with matter.
-A low energy photon interacts with an electron in the atom and removes it from its shell.
+Photoelectric effect or photoelectric absorption is one of the principal forms of interaction of x-ray and gamma photons with matter.
+A photon interacts with an inner shell electron in the atom and removes it from its shell.

 Probability of photoelectric effect

 The probability of this effect is maximum when: